The Fruit Pigmented Water Foundation is just one of the many foundation options 100% Pure offer.

 It says sheer in the title, so it’s true to the label.
 Unfortunately it doesn’t build up to increase the coverage.
 I just felt that I was rubbing away any coverage that I had achieved.

-Colours Purchased: Creme and Golden Peach
+Creme & Golden Peach

 Creme is a light tan colour, that has a warm undertone.
 On it’s own it’s too light for me.
 I didn’t rub in the swatch on the right completely otherwise the coverage almost completely disappears.